 - 2 tablespoons allspice (freshly ground or to taste)

 - Place the beans in a small saucepan and add 1 cup of the water.

 - Brown the oxtails well in the lard or oil.

-- Cover and simmer for 3 1/2 hours; add the drained beans after 1 1/2 hours.
-Stir occasionally.
+- Simmer for an additional 2 hours, stirring occasionally.
 Remove the lid during the last hour of cooking if you prefer a thicker sauce.
 Be careful that the pot does not boil dry; if it looks imminent, add a bit more water.